-1967 was a year of peace, love, unity and having fun in California’s Bay Area.
+1967 was a year of peace, love, unity, and having fun in Northern California.
 In the fall, during the aftermath of the summer of love (Which included The Jimi Hendrix Experience’s debut on American soil at the Monterey Pop Festival.
-During their performance of Wild Thing, Hendrix subsequently torched his own guitar; an iconic moment in rock n’ roll lore), an eclectic group of musicians released a single so fresh that it stood above the rest.
-Sly and the Family Stone’s Dance to the Music was like a shot through a cannon.
+During their performance of Wild Thing, Hendrix subsequently torched his own guitar; an iconic moment in rock n’ roll lore), an eclectic group of musicians released a single so fresh it stood above the rest.
+Sly and the Family Stone’s Dance to the Music was reminiscent of a shot from a cannon.
 A fusion of Motown and soul, with a dash of psychedelia, jazz, pop, gospel and rock.
-It’s an anthem to be played at the highest of volumes.
 A groove so freeing your body naturally begins to dance before your conscious mind makes the choice.

 Sly and the Family Stone broke the mold of what a musical force was traditionally.
 They were a multicultural group of brilliant young men and women.
-Sly Stone was the group’s charismatic, musical mad scientist.
-He was their principal songwriter and prolific producer, as well as a multi-instrumentalist and vocalist.
+Sylvester Stewart, better known as Sly Stone, was the group’s charismatic, musical mad scientist.
+He was their principal songwriter and producer, as well as a multi-instrumentalist and vocalist.
 He sang with the heart-wrenching soul of Ray Charles.
 He performed with the raw energy of James Brown.
 He was a bandleader in the vein of jazz greats like Duke Ellington.
-He was as instrumentally ground-breaking as Jimi Hendrix.
 Freddie Stone, the band’s legendary guitarist, left you in awe with his technical prowess.
-He naturally made you move with his rhythmic riffs.
+He made you move with his rhythmic riffs.
 He was also a gifted vocalist with a gospel-tinged touch as smooth as soulful silk.
 Larry Graham was the band’s bassist extraordinaire.
-He was also blessed with a smooth baritone voice; along with a commanding and powerful presence.
+He was also blessed with a smooth baritone voice and a commanding presence.
 Cynthia Robinson was the band’s trumpet player.
 She astonished you with her jazz and funk-fueled instrumentation.
 During recordings and in concert, she kept the energy high as their hype woman.
 She was one of, if not the first, female horn players in a major American group.
 Rose Stone, one of the group’s four lead vocalists, sang with the divine power of an entire gospel choir.
 Greg Errico was drumming force of nature.
 He had jazz chops, a rock n’ roll approach, and funky rhythm.
 Jerry Martini, the band’s saxophonist, was a skilled jazz musician.
 He added swing and punch to the instrumental dynamic.
 Little Sister, the band’s background vocalists, beautifully sang at the front of the stage; side-by-side with the instrumentalists.
 They represented cultural diversity and unity.
 They seemed less like a musical collective and more like a tight-knit family.

-A Whole New Thing, their prior LP, while an innovative blend of psychedelic rock, jazz, gospel and soul, did not produce any hit singles.
+A Whole New Thing, their prior LP, while an innovative blend of psychedelic rock, jazz, gospel and soul, did not produce a hit single to drive record sales.
 “We had pressure from CBS to write a hit, so Sly said,“Well, OK, we’ve got to capture the audience and get them to listen.
 Then we can get more sophisticated and more political,” Greg Errico, Sly and the Family Stone’s original drummer, explained to Rolling Stone.

 “Sly wrote a song about dancing to the music, but he also injected some of the attributes that the band had – the vocal thing, the black/white/male/female thing, a little vocal breakdown, a drum breakdown, Larry Graham’s bass and Freddie Stone’s guitar, plus the horns – and to show we’re dancing and having fun together.
 It engaged everybody, but it was designed to get attention so then we would be able to say what we wanted to say.”